 - The uniform interest rates mean that investors have fewer choices to make

-- The platform and the related originators are part of the same group
+- The platform and the related originators are part of the same group, which is financially solid

-- Tax withholding mechanisms, which reduces performance for loans from Spain and Czech Republic
+- The tax withholding mechanism reduces performance for loans from Spain and Czech Republic

 Overview of ViaInvest’s loans

-There are currently three kinds of loans available on the platform :
+The following kinds of loans are currently available on the platform :

 - Short-term loans